 This systematic review examined the role of arsenic contamination in affecting the food chain.
-The study emphasised factors that are influencing the uptake of rice.
-The primary aim of the study was to assess the challenges in the food chain due to the presence of arsenic; analyse the role of arsenic in the contamination of soil; evaluate the impact of arsenic in the food chain, and identify the factors related to arsenic that influence the uptake in rice and to provide recommendations for reducing arsenic in the food chain that influence the uptake in rice.
+The study emphasized factors that are influencing the uptake of rice.
+The primary aim of the study was to assess the challenges in the food chain due to the presence of arsenic, analyze the role of arsenic in the contamination of soil, evaluate the impact of arsenic in the food chain, and identify the factors related to arsenic that influence the uptake in rice and to provide recommendations for reducing arsenic in the food chain that influence the uptake in rice.
 The qualitative research methodology was used to investigate the aims and objectives of the study, where data was collected through secondary sources.
-Secondary data was examined through the tool of content analysis by considering all measures essential for secondary data analysis.
+Secondary data was examined through the content analysis tool by considering all measures essential for secondary data analysis.
 This systematic review explored the increased level of arsenic in rice's huge impact on the food chain industry.
 It was identified that the increasing use of arsenic in rice is contaminating the soil and, thus, the groundwater, ultimately affecting the whole ecosystem.
 The factors related to arsenic that influence the uptake in rice include pH, phosphate, microorganisms, organic substances, and flooding.
-This review proposed recommendations to provide training on discriminating high-arsenic and low-arsenic sources, blending low-arsenic water with high-arsenic water in order to get an acceptable concentration level of arsenic and installing of arsenic removal system at necessary places.
+This review proposed recommendations to provide training on discriminating high-arsenic and low-arsenic sources, blending low-arsenic water with high-arsenic water to get an acceptable concentration level of arsenic, and installing an arsenic removal system at necessary places.

-Arsenic (As) is a natural element in soil, water, and food.
+Arsenic (As) is a natural soil, water, and food element.
 Arsenic is usually present in agricultural land because it is an essential element that facilitates vegetation growth (Shakoor et al., 2016).
 However, it is crucial to comprehend that arsenic levels in the soil must be maintained in limited amounts to ensure that cultivated crops are not contaminated with excessive arsenic- a condition known as arsenic poisoning (Li et al., 2016).
-Furthermore, arsenic levels must be checked constantly, especially when fertilizer has been applied to soils, to ensure the risk of arsenic contamination is minimised (Jain and Chandramani, 2018).
+Furthermore, arsenic levels must be checked constantly, especially when fertilizer has been applied to soils, to minimize arsenic contamination risk (Jain and Chandramani, 2018).
 Lindsay and Maathuis (2017) explain that arsenic has two forms: organic and inorganic.
 The author further describes that organic arsenic is naturally occurring and is present in the soil, water, and air.
 During farming, the organic arsenic is absorbed in the crops as per their concentration in the soil.
 However, Rahman et al. (2018) reported that the inorganic arsenic compound is considered detrimental to health.
-According to Shrivastava et al. (2017), the absorption of arsenic and contamination of food like vegetables, fruits and grains are among the key causes of arsenic poisoning in major parts of the world arsenic is not present naturally in drinking water.
-Abdul et al. (2015) explain that the high toxicity of arsenic leads to individuals suffering from chronic and prolonged pain in their stomach, kidneys, liver and coronary heart diseases and diabetes.
-The International Agency for Research on Cancer (IARC) has categorised arsenic as a carcinogen because it causes lung, bladder, liver, kidney and skin cancer in individuals who consume excessive arsenic rice (Ruíz-Huerta et al., 2017).
+According to Shrivastava et al. (2017), the absorption of arsenic and contamination of food like vegetables, fruits, and grains are among the key causes of arsenic poisoning in major parts of the world. arsenic is not present naturally in drinking water.
+Abdul et al. (2015) explain that the high toxicity of arsenic leads to individuals suffering from chronic and prolonged pain in their stomach, kidneys, liver, coronary heart diseases, and diabetes.
+The International Agency for Research on Cancer (IARC) has categorized arsenic as a carcinogen because it causes lung, bladder, liver, kidney, and skin cancer in individuals who consume excessive arsenic rice (Ruíz-Huerta et al., 2017).
 According to an experiment conducted by Shi et al. (2016) to measure the levels of arsenic in rice, the researchers found that in the soil where the rice was being cultivated, arsenic was present in the soil, equating to 5.60mg/kg.
-This was because the water being used to irrigate the soil already contained toxic substances such as ammonia, and nitrates/nitrites, which increased the levels of arsenic within the soil, thereby being absorbed by crops in greater amounts (Hojsak et al., 2015).
-In the study of Davis et al. (2017), the researcher tested out 223 samples of rice to find out the concentration of arsenic in those rice.
+This was because the water being used to irrigate the soil already contained toxic substances such as ammonia and nitrates/nitrites, which increased the levels of arsenic within the soil, thereby being absorbed by crops in greater amounts (Hojsak et al., 2015).
+In the study of Davis et al. (2017), the researcher tested 223 rice samples to find out the concentration of arsenic in those rice.
 After testing all the samples, the researchers revealed that the highest concentration of arsenic was found in brown rice, followed by basmati brown, whole grain brown rice, and aromatic brown rice.
 The researchers further tested brown rice by removing its hull and described that with the bran removed to produce white rice during the milling process, the white rice contained 20 times more arsenic levels than normal, indicating arsenic contamination (Davis et al., 2017).

 This research aims to conduct a systematic review of arsenic in the food chain and identify the factors that influence the uptake of arsenic in rice.
 The objectives of this research are as follows: